 Beer and golf have gone hand-in-hand since the 19th century, when Old Tom Morris, jug of ale tucked under his arm, wandered the Scottish Highlands smacking a tiny ball with a stick (Fictionalized Account).
 Things have certainly changed a lot since then.
 Budweiser was born, became an American icon, and was bought by the French.
 Golf fell under the rule of a King, a Bear, and eventually a Tiger.
 And yet today—as our favorite beers for the back nine prove—the bond between birdies and brews remains as strong as ever.
 So grab the boys, a bottle opener, and your clubs (don’t forget those again), and join us for nine holes worth of swing coaches in a can.
 Your handicap may not thank you, but your palate definitely will.

 If you’re trying to cut back on those mid-round cigars, then trade one vice for another with Cigar City Brewing’s Maduro Brown Ale, which approximates the classic stogie style with a smooth blend of roasted malt, oatmeal, and chocolate.
-P.S.
 Someone tell Miguel Angel Jimenez we found his new favorite beer.